Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Introduction.

+Alternatively, our results can be seen as a study of the loop/path space of the set $\mathcal I$ of complex operators on a fixed smooth manifold $X^{diff}$.
+Proper CR submersions onto the circle are nothing else than deformations of the complex structures of the fiber $X^{diff}$ parametrized by the circle.
+So they are encoded as a loop or a path in $\mathcal I$, depending on their monodromy.
+From this point of view, Theorem \ref{main} describes the local action of the diffeomorphism group of the proper CR submersion onto this loop/path space, in the same way as the classical Kuranishi's Theorem describes the local action of the diffeomorphism group of a compact complex manifold onto $\mathcal I$.

 The starting point of this paper is the following easy remark.
-If we consider the Levi-flat CR manifold $\Bbb E_\tau\times\Bbb S^1$ (for $\Bbb E_\tau$ the elliptic curve of modulus $\tau\in\Bbb H$), then a complete space for close Levi-flat CR structures \footnote{Here, we consider only Levi-flat CR structures on the tangent bundle to the elliptic factor, that is we fix the differentiable type of the induced smooth foliation.
-Moreover, we identify two such structures if they are isomorphic through a CR isomorphism which is the identity on the $\Bbb S^1$-factor.} is given by the set of smooth maps from $\Bbb S^1$ to $\Bbb H$ close to the constant map $\tau$.
+If we consider the Levi-flat CR manifold $\mathbb E_\tau\times\mathbb S^1$ (for $\mathbb E_\tau$ the elliptic curve of modulus $\tau\in\mathbb H$), then a complete space for close Levi-flat CR structures\footnote{Here, we consider only Levi-flat CR structures on the tangent bundle to the elliptic factor, that is we fix the differentiable type of the induced smooth foliation.
+Moreover, we identify two such structures if they are isomorphic through a CR isomorphism which is the identity on the $\mathbb S^1$-factor.} is given by the set of smooth maps from $\mathbb S^1$ to $\mathbb H$ close to the constant map $\tau$.
 It is even a local moduli space if $\tau$ is not a root of unity.

-The main result of this paper (Theorem 2) shows that this picture is still valid for Levi-flat CR manifolds which are proper submersions over the circle.
-Starting with any such CR manifold $\Cal X_0$, there exists a finite-dimensional analytic space $K_{c_0}$ with a marked loop $c_0$ such that a neighborhood of $c_0$ in the loop space of $K_{c_0}$ contains all small deformations of $\Cal X_0$.
-This loop space is the base of an infinite-dimensional family which is complete for $\Cal X_0$ (Theorem 4).
+The main result of this paper (Theorem \ref{main}) shows that this picture is still valid for Levi-flat CR manifolds which are proper submersions over the circle.
+Starting with any such CR manifold $\mathcal X_0$, there exists a finite-dimensional analytic space $K_{c_0}$ with a marked loop $c_0$ such that a neighborhood of $c_0$ in the loop space of $K_{c_0}$ contains all small deformations of $\mathcal X_0$.
+This loop space is the base of an infinite-dimensional family which is complete for $\mathcal X_0$ (Theorem \ref{completetheorem}).
+However, it is not always versal and we give a complete characterization of versality of our family in Theorem \ref{versaltheorem}.